 Managers can provide additional materials and equipment.
 For staff working outside and or in remote location they should consider the inclusion of burn dressings, foil blankets and bivvi bags.
-Other items for the more general situation could include disposable aprons, individually wrapped moist wipes, resusciades, shears.
-Where the risk of activities could involve contamination of eyes, if mains tap water is not readily available for eye irrigation, at least one sterile water or sterile normal saline (0.9%)in sealed, disposable containers should be provided.
+Other items for the more general situation could include disposable aprons, individually wrapped moist wipes, resusciades, eye wash or shears.